 After installing the compact spare on your vehicle, you should stop as soon as possible and make sure your spare tire is correctly inflated.
-The compact spare is made to perform well at posted speed limits for distances up to 3,000 miles (5 000 km), so you can finish your trip and have your full-size tire repaired or replaced where you want.
+The compact spare is made to perform well at speeds up to 65 mph (105 km/h) for distances up to 3,000 miles (5 000 km), so you can finish your trip and have your full-size tire repaired or replaced where you want.
 Of course, it's best to replace your spare with a full-size tire as soon as you can.
 Your spare will last longer and be in good shape in case you need it again.